Skip to main content

 • emotional

-• “The time needed to unlock something new that helps you in expanding or optimizing stuff was great in my opinion, neither a feeling of rushing through everything without ever touching most things nor an annoying feeling of dragging on time.”
+• “The time needed to unlock something new that helps you in expanding or optimizing stuff was great in my opinion, neither a feeling of rushing through everything without ever touching most things or an annoying feeling of dragging on time.”

-• “I opened VS Code, and stared at it, and remembered that I don’t know how to code.
-I got emotionally humbled, and went right back to playing it.”
+• “I opened VS Code, and stared at it, and remembered that I don’t know how to code, I got emotionally humbled, and went right back to playing it.”

 • “It's been a while since a game made me feel perplexed, but still eager to dive in.”